-Sean O’Brien enters his second season as the Director of Hockey Operations at Harvard.
+Sean O’Brien enters his third season as the Director of Hockey Operations at Harvard.
 He directs the day-to-day operations of the Crimson men’s and women’s hockey programs.
 O’Brien brings years of hockey operations, scouting, and coaching experience to the position with the Crimson squads.

 O’Brien served as the Vice President of LEGACY Global Sports from 2011 – 2016, overseeing the Selects Hockey boy’s and girl’s programs globally, including the launch of both Selects Academy programs in South Kent, CT (Boy’s) and Rochester, NY (Girl’s).
 Under O’Brien’s guidance, Selects Academy quickly developed into a national power and at the U16/U18 age levels.